-Adrienne joined The Gaines Group in June, 2006, just after graduating with her BS in Architecture.
-She earned her LEED AP shortly after joining the team, which has made her an asset on our LEED certified projects.
-Adrienne has a special interest in accessible design and designing for aging-in-place thanks to her father-in-law who has been confined to a wheelchair since a young age, due to MS. Watching him struggle to complete basic tasks due to design issues is frustrating, knowing that these situations can be easily addressed through good design decisions.
+Adrienne joined The Gaines Group in June, 2006, just after graduating, and is now a project manager in our Charlottesville office.
+She earned her LEED AP shortly after joining the team, and recently earned her CDT (construction document technologist).
+Adrienne has a special interest in accessible design and designing for aging-in-place thanks to her father-in-law who had been confined to a wheelchair due to MS. She also serves on the board of CSI, the Construction Specifications Institute.

 Adrienne lives at Lake Monticello with her husband, Andrew, and their rescue pups.
 Adrienne and Andrew operate an illustration and graphic design business, Stronge Designs, which allows them to travel extensively to comic cons, craft shows, and punk rock flea markets along the east coast to exhibit Andrew’s work.
 They also recently turned an antiques and collectibles hobby into a business to sell online and at their booth in Richmond, VA.
 Adrienne enjoys travel, hunting and collecting (especially vintage books and space toys), and going on adventures with her niece, Laila.